Dino (American singer): Music career

 added, Rob Hathcock and Kevin Robinson.
 This original lineup was his only touring band.
 Dino and his band made the late-night talk-show circuit, although some appearances were with alternate musicians such as Paul Pesco (guitar), Basil Fung (guitar), Rich Young (drums), and Melvin Davis (bass).
 TV performances included The Pat Sajak Show, The Arsenio Hall Show (with Paul Pesco on guitar and Rich Young on drums), Friday Night Videos (with Basil Fung on guitar, Melvin Davis on bass, and Rich Young on drums), and many others.

 1990 saw the release of his sophomore LP, titled Swingin', from which the singles "Romeo" and "Gentle" were released.
-During this time, he formed his own production company and record label, ONID Productions (his name spelled backward).
+The latter was a cover of Frederick's 1984 R&B hit "Gentle (Calling Your Name)."
+During this time, he established a production company and record label, ONID Productions (his name spelled backward).

-He released his third album The Way I Am in 1993 on the EastWest Records label, on which he scored his last Top-40 hit, a cover of Five Stairsteps' "O-o-h Child".
-A final single was also released, the non-charting ballad "Endlessly".
+He released his third album The Way I Am in 1993 on the EastWest Records label, on which he scored his last Top-40 hit, a cover of The Five Stairsteps' "O-o-h Child".
+A final single was also released, the non-charting ballad "Endlessly."

 After his singing career faded, he began producing and writing songs with such artists as Tonya Mitchell, Paul Taylor, Jordan Knight, Walter Beasley, Sheena Easton, and Joanna Pacitti, the latter of whose collaborative song "Watch Me Shine" was included on the Legally Blonde motion picture soundtrack.